SwatiROM27/NTS-Pipeline/README.md

 - Missing directories
 - Invalid CSV formats

-If you encounter any errors:
+If you encounter any errors, check:
-1. Check your input CSV format
-2. Ensure you have proper file permissions
+1. Your `.env` file has a valid API key
+2. Your CSV file is properly formatted
-3. Verify your URLs are valid
+3. All URLs in the CSV are valid and include the full protocol (https://)
-4. For scraping, verify your API key in `.env`